 If your new home is part of a condo association or homeowners association, you will want to know as much as possible about how it operates.
 Check to see whether you will be responsible for paying into any upcoming capital improvements or repairs through one-time assessments in addition to monthly fees.

 When you receive the contract to purchase the house, you will be able to add contingencies that allow you to cancel the sale for particular reasons, such as an unsatisfactory inspection.
 Having too many can make sellers resentful, while not enough may leave you stuck with a bad purchase.
 Your real estate agent can provide expert guidance on which ones can protect you and which ones are unnecessary.

 It is important to find a knowledgeable real estate agent who understands your ideal neighborhood and can help you make a smart purchase.
-Speak to The Katie Zarpas Group for more information about buying a house and to speak to an experienced real estate agent about your needs.
-Zarpas has won several awards over the course of her career in recognition of her expertise and specializes in transactions within the Virginia Beach area.
-Reach out to her regarding any questions you may have when buying a home.
+Speak to The Katie Zarpas Group for knowledge on home buying today.
+Our team will help to assess your needs, and work with you through your home buying process.
+Reach out today by phone at 757-685-4400, or by scheduling an appointment online to learn more about questions to ask when buying a home.